 - Fast-track compliance: 38% of surveyed AWS customers cited compliance as their main day-to-day operational headache.
 The right platform will integrate automated compliance scanning into your build pipeline to catch any violations before deployment.

-- Defense in depth: Leverage innovations such as virtual patch and integrity monitoring, while utilizing machine learning, AI, and threat intelligence to detect and block threats in real-time.
+- Defence in depth: Leverage innovations such as virtual patch and integrity monitoring, while utilising machine learning, AI, and threat intelligence to detect and block threats in real-time.

 The cybersecurity vendor supplying your solution of choice is just as important as the product itself.
 Your cybersecurity vendor should act as a partner, and work with you as your security and business objectives change over time.

 Trend Cloud One™ is a security services platform designed to tackle cloud vulnerabilities for SecOps and DevOps teams.
 This cloud-native platform is compromised of the following protections: